filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Specification

-This proposal aims to change WindowPoSt challenge generation so that challenges for each sector no longer depend on other sectors in the same partition.
+This proposal aims to change WindowPoSt challenge generation so that the derivation of each sector's set of challenges is independent of the other sectors challenged during WindowPoSt.

 This prevents all avenues of grinding WindowPoSt challenges as long as the sector stays within one deadline.

-### New WindowPoSt proof type
+### New WindowPoSt Proof Type

 We propose adding the following types to the defined Registered Proofs types: